Train-In-Blocks-Ltd/Landing/content/blog/go-the-fitness-way-this-mothers-day.md

 But fitness is our vibe, so let’s look at Mother’s Day a little differently this time.
 Let’s look at it from a Health and Fitness perspective.
 And why not?
 She champions our health and wellbeing, doesn't she?
 Perhaps, indeed, more so than she looks after her own.

-She might be a stay-at-home mom who barely has time to think about health and fitness.
-She might be a mom already committed to a gym routine, or has concocted a list of routines that she follows at home or at the office.
+She might be a stay-at-home mum who barely has time to think about health and fitness.
+She might be a mum already committed to a gym routine, or has concocted a list of routines that she follows at home or at the office.
 Or, she might have a liking for combat sports and follows everything that’s hot about it.
 Maybe she’s even training for it.
+Or maybe it's all of the above.

+Either way, consider either doing a nice home workout with your mum or buy her a perfect Mother's Day gift for the fitness fanatic.

+Some ideas for these could be:

+Exercise/workout:

+**Squats**

+To perform a squat, stand with you feet shoulder width apart and toes pointed forward.
+Sit back (as if on a chair), keeping your chest upright and back neutral, whilst ensuring your core is activated for balance.
+Push through your heels to extend back to your starting stance and squeeze your glutes after each rep. Y

+**Push ups**

+Here, begin with hands below shoulders, core tight, and with your body in neutral stance - straight from head to heel in a "high plank" position.
+Bend at the elbows to lower your chest towards the ground, keeping elbows tight to your torso.
+Press through your hands into the ground as you push back up to your starting position.

+**Mountain climbers**

+Don't worry, this one won't have you climbing Ben Nevis!
+Instead, begin with hands below shoulders, with your core again tight and body in a neutral position - again, as with the push ups, a straight line from head to heel in a "high plank" position.
+Lift one leg off the ground, drawing your knee as close as you can to your chest.
+Return to starting position, and switch legs, alternating between right and left.

+**Lunges**

+For stationary lunges, begin in a split stance with you feet hip distance apart.
+Keeping weight through your front leg, bend down and bring your back knee nice and low until it's just above the ground.
+The front knee should be behind the front toes, with both legs forming a 90 degree angle.
+Press up through the front leg to return to your starting position.

+**Glutes**

+**Downward to upward "dog"**

+You can find plenty more inspiration when it comes to home workouts  elsewhere on our TIB site.